radgrad/semantic-ui/README.md

 ## Installation

 If you are downloading this from GitHub, the node_modules directory needs to be built.
-I think you can do this with:
+Do this by invoking the following at top-level:

 ```sh
 $ npm install semantic-ui --save
 ```

-To update to a new release of semantic-ui, try:
+If you already have this around, and want to update to a new release of semantic-ui, try:

 ```
 $ npm update